 When a believer is working in the house of God in the area that God has given him grace or special favour to serve, he makes more impact than someone not given grace in that area though grace is also in measures – the more the grace, the greater the impact.
 It is good for a Christian to identify the grace that he has been given and serve God in that area.
 The pastor should also help people by appointing them to serve in identified areas of grace.
 The Kingdom of God will profit more from such correct positioning.

 However, this needs to be put in proper context so that nobody hides under this subject of grace to shy away from the assignments God has given to all believers.
 All Christians, for example, may not be given the kind of grace given to those called as intercessors, but all Christians are called to intercede – all have grace to intercede.
 Not all Christians have the grace given to evangelists, but all Christians are given the grace to evangelize or win souls.
 All ministers of the Gospel have the grace to minister the Word of God, but those specifically called to teach the Word are given more grace for insightful and in-depth teaching.
 Even grace does not foreclose training for greater effectiveness, which I already discussed under teachability.
-Add to your grace training, whether formal or informal.
+Add to your grace training, whether formal or informal. - Working in the area of your talent, training or skill.
+Another quality that can make a church worker effective is working in the area of his talent, training or skill.
+Talent is unusual innate ability or special ability to do something well.
+James 1:17 says, “Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning” (New King James Version).
+There are talented artists, talented musicians, etc. Such people have exceptional abilities.
+They are gifted in certain areas, which are useful to the church.
+Such talents should be harnessed by the church.

 There are those who have acquired some skills through formal education or training, which can be very beneficial to the church.
 Such people have an advantage over those without talent, training or skill in an area, but who only have interest.